 Unconventional Storage Spots

 Get creative with storage, like using the underside of work surfaces for hanging storage.
 It’s an unexpected spot that’s helped keep my shop clutter-free.
+This approach is just one of many clever tool storage ideas you can use to maximize space.

 DIY Rolling Carts